wearefractal/status/README.md

 ```$ shake setup:deploy:something["some arg", true, 2]:status```

 ### Defining tasks
-Add a .roco.coffee or .roco.js file to your project root.
+Add a .shake.coffee or .shake.js file to your project root.

 Here is an example config demonstrating basic functionality: